-The State Correctional Institution at Graterford is a maximum security, walled institution.
+The State Correctional Institution at Graterford is a maximum security, walled Grateriora is a maximum security, waller institution.
 Construction began in 1928 and was completed in 1932.
-Actually, construction continues to this date to meet changing growth, maintenance and security needs.
-Graterford is located on a 1726 acre reservation in Montgomery County with 62 acres contained within the walled enclosure.
-The institution was constructed in the shape of a nonagon with a total wall perimeter distance of 6,030 feet.
+Actually, Construction continues to this date to construction continues to this date to meet changing growth, maintenance and security needs.
+Graterford is located on a Security needs.
+Grateriord is located or continuity of acre reservation in Montgomery County with 62 acres contained within the walled enclosure.
+The institution was constructed in the shape of a nonagon with a total wall perimeter distance of cellblocks, each having a capacity of cells, lnasmuch as our physical count exceeds our cell availability, we have recently adopted the temporary meas: of double celling inmates.

-It has a capacity of 2,000 cells, with an average daily physical count in excess of 2,000 inmates.
+It has a capacity of 2,000 cells, with an It has a capacity of 2,000 cells, with an average daily physical count in excess of 2,000 inmates.
 Inmates are housed in five